Now that overseas travel has resumed, I wanted to share some top tips for travelling during Covid-19 to help you on your way.

 6. Pre book restaurants and tourist attractions in advance

 It is important to check the guidelines in the resort / city that you are going to.
-Some holiday resorts will require you to pre book restaurants, pool times and even beach space.
+Some holiday resorts require you to pre-book restaurants, pool times and even beach space.
 If there is a particular restaurant or theme park that you wish to visit, pre book it in advance to avoid disappointment.

-As much as I hate to give this advice, if you download travel apps to your phone, it will limit your interaction with locals….
-Google Translate, Google Lens and Tripadvisor will all help to find information about tourist attractions, restaurants etc, and many countries will have their own travel app with tourist advice relating to travelling with Covid-19.
+As much as I hate to give this advice, travel apps can help if you want to limit your interaction with locals….
+Google Translate, Google Lens and TripAdvisor will all help to find information about tourist attractions, restaurants etc, and many countries will have their own travel app with tourist advice relating to travelling with Covid-19 with possible allocation of space on beaches.

 Depending on the location of your accommodation, hiring a car might be preferable to using public transport or airport transfers.
 You may also wish to explore the neighbouring resorts on your own, rather than in an organised excursion.